david-chase/kubex-inventory/README.md

 Kubescape, Security Suite, "pod Contains kubescape" Kubex, Kubernetes Optimization, "container StartsWith kubex"
 ```

+## Sample command-line
+Here is an interesting sample command-line that will scan a customer instance and identify every instance of Kubex Automation components.
+This allows you to see if they've upgraded from the Kubex Automation Controller (Deprecated) to the Kubex Automation Engine.

+`kubex-inventory.ps1 -instance sandbox | grep "Kubex Automation"`

 ## Disclaimer
 The software list can detect a couple hundred Kubernetes software packages, but it's not even close to complete.
 If it's not detecting a piece of software you know is in the cluster, add a signature in `software.csv`.